iondv/framework/docs/en/2_system_description/metadata_structure/meta_workflows/meta_workflows.md

 ## "Сontains" condition

 To use the "contains" field, you should configure the eager loading in the collection.
 Otherwise, the collection will be empty, and the result will always be false.
-Conditions apply to the object retrieved from the database, no additional requests.
+Conditions apply to the object retrieved from the database, without additional requests.

 ### Example